pypa/cibuildwheel/docs/setup.md

 pip wheel -w wheelhouse .
 ```

-If your build completes without a problem, congratulations!
+If your build completes without a problem, you're in good shape!
 You can move on to
 the next step.
-Otherwise, you might have one of the following issues:
+Otherwise, you might have one of the following issues.

 ### Missing build dependencies